ablanco1950/-solar_panel_anomalies-Yolo/README.md

 ConvertSolarPanelAnomaliesLabels_To_YoloLabels.py

-which creates the Converter folder with the labels subdirectories in the precise format to train the model.
+which creates the Converted folder with the labels subdirectories in the precise format to train the model.

 As the project has a best.pt model, it can be evaluated by testing the images in the test folder, executing: